 "This wouldn't be my personal choice to bring to work because it's too large for a car cupholder, but I would absolutely use it while hiking or camping.
 It's best suited for water (unless you can somehow drink 64 ounces of coffee).
 You could also share it at a peak with some coffee-loving friends."

 Best Design: Hydro Flask Wide Mouth Flex Sip Lid Bottle

 Multiple sizes and colors

 Poor lid design

-There are so many thermoses on the market that will keep your coffee hot and won’t spill but have a traditional, metallic design.
-If you're looking for something a bit more fun, try the Hydro Flask which still has all the benefits of a classic thermos.
-You can buy one of these vacuum insulated stainless steel coffee or beverage bottles in many colors including Pacific, Sunflower, Watermelon and Olive.
-The sleek cylindrical design, matte-colored steel, and minimalist cap give the Hydro Flask one of the coolest looks on the market while keeping your drink hot or cold.
+There are so many thermoses on the market that will keep your coffee hot and won’t spill, but have a traditional, metallic design.
+If you're looking for something a bit more fun, try the Hydro Flask, which still has all the benefits of a classic thermos.
+You can buy one of these vacuum insulated stainless steel coffee or beverage bottles in many colors, including Pacific, Carnation, Rain, and Olive.
+The sleek cylindrical design, matte-colored steel, and minimalist cap give the Hydro Flask one of the coolest looks on the market.

-While our testing process confirmed that this thermos keeps drinks hot or cold for the length of time the brand advertises, we were disappointed by the lid design.
-It is "surprisingly difficult to take the entire lid off when filling the thermos," and even sliding it open to take a sip isn't very smooth.
-The pros are that it's cupholder friendly and generally safe to place upright in a backpack (it only leaked for us after being shaken upside down).
+While our testing process confirmed that this thermos keeps drinks hot for six hours or cold for four, our reviewer was disappointed by the lid design, citing that it was surprisingly difficult to take the entire lid off when filling the thermos (he said it felt a little "sticky"), and even sliding it open to take a sip wasn't very smooth.
+The pros are that it's cupholder friendly, generally safe to place upright in a backpack (it only leaked after being shaken upside down), and can be cleaned in a dishwasher on the top rack, though our tester was able to fit a sponge into the mug and reach all parts.
 Hydro Flask also guarantees the item for life.